sleepjie/Valanar/Valanar Superdocument.md

 ##### Settlements & Structures
 Agrassilla’Kunthropia is renowned for its magical advancements, particularly in sustaining objects in flight, as seen in their floating cities and sky ships.
 This technological prowess extends to their military capabilities, with Greywharf acting as a strategic naval checkpoint.
 ##### Military and Naval Power
 For almost a millenia, the Draconian Empire boasted perhaps the most powerful military force in all of Valanar.

-Not only did they enforce conscription
+Not only did they enforce conscription for all able bodied Chromatics for a minimum service term of five years, they

 ---
 ### Wodin
 ##### Population and Demographics
 Text here.
 ##### History and Founding
-Founded in the Age of Mists by nomadic settlers who were driven from their homes in Nydessa by the increasingly territorial Orkryn natives.
+Long before the Primordial Sacrifice and for many a millennia afterwards, Wodin was considered the territory of Gargryth, the Imperator Dragon.
+His home in the
 ##### Economy and Currency
 Text here.
 ##### Culture and Society